d-krupke/cpsat-primer/README.md

 - **Efficiency**: Lazy construction of bonus variables ensures that only necessary variables are created, reducing memory usage and computational overhead.
-- **Modularity**: The separation of bonus variables into a dedicated class enhances code organization and readability, promoting maintainability and extensibility.
 - **Simplicity**: By just creating the bonus variables when accessed, we do not need any logic to decide which variables are needed upfront, simplifying the model construction process.